-Additionally, a personal injury lawyer can help you find the necessary evidence for your case and conduct an independent investigation.
+Additionally, a Columbia personal injury attorney can help you find the necessary evidence for your case and conduct an independent investigation.

 Above all, find a lawyer who specializes in dog bite cases.
 Dog bite attorneys must be familiar with various regulations, such as leash laws or pet rental restrictions.

 In some states, the dog bite lawyer must also prove that the pet owner was negligent in some way.
 Perhaps the owner failed to train the dog properly.

 In South Carolina, due to “strict liability” laws, owners can be held liable even if they were not negligent.

 Regardless, find an attorney with the following qualities:

 - They should have a good reputation in the community.

 You can research their reputation by reading online reviews or asking around town.
 You can also interview the attorney and ask them various questions about his or her legal background.

 Look for an attorney who has negotiating experience as well.
 The insurance company may offer you a settlement.
 In most cases, these settlement offers are too low.
 That’s why you need an attorney who can negotiate on your behalf.